Wyss/mauve-py/README.md

 # Building Mauve stand-alone

-If you'd like to use mauve without the python wrapper, look in the `mauve\src` path for the fork of the source.
+If you'd like to use mauve without the python wrapper, look in the `mauve/src` path for the fork of the source.
 It is updated to build on recent gcc and clang with c++11, mainly out of the need to get rid of build errors and warnings.

 ## Deviations from stock mauve

 - updated to latest boost 1.55ish so we now run BOOST_FILESYSTEM_VERSION 3 instead of 2
-- os x is clang compatible now. follow instructions below.
+- OS X is clang compatible now. follow instructions below.
+- no Windows support although it might be easy to add back in
 - lots of compiler warning fixes thanks to building on both clang and gcc